phzehetn/hg_toy_calorimeter/README.md

 https://github.com/shahrukhqasim/ra_pickles

-They are inherently stored as pickled numpy arrays and therefore, can be accessed outside of the container, by installing the `ra_pickles` package via `pip3 install ra-pickles`.
-The container should only be used for simulations and event generations.
+They are inherently stored as pickled numpy arrays and therefore, can be accessed outside the container, by only installing the `ra_pickles` package via `pip3 install ra-pickles`.
+The container should only be used for gerating events and simulations.

-## Generate events
+### Generate events
 Hello world